|

 that has been sitting

-The beautiful pine shaded beach at Schinias near Marathon has a number of fish taverns too.
-Try Glaros which was pretty good and is open year round though only on weekends during the winter.
-There is no electricity in Schinias so the restaurants use generators and have that primitive feel you get on a remote Greek island.
-Its also the best place to swim in Attika and I recommend coming here for the day or at least the afternoon and early evening
+The beautiful pine shaded beach at Schinias near Marathon had a number of fish taverns right on the beach.
+There was no electricity so the restaurants used generators and had that primitive feel you get on a remote Greek island.
+They have all been closed but there are several restaurants on the road parallel to the beach,

 is heading up Mount Hymettos and